 Highlighting your skills and personality is a start.
 But don’t underestimate the value of your certification.
 That piece of paper alone can get your foot in the door.
 Especially if you haven’t developed an extensive portfolio yet.
 It’s your best chance of getting your resume to the top of the pile.
 Want to know what potential employers are thinking?
 Here are 4 reasons why they’ll love your professional organizer certification!

 A certificate proves that you’re professionally trained.
-It allows employers to see where you got your training and the certifying body.
+So it allows employers to see where you got your training and the certifying body.
 Did you research before taking your professional organizing course?
 A reputable school will prepare you to take other certification programs or tests like the one offered by the Professional Organizers in Canada (POC).

 You can become a member of these associations if you like.
 They represent the interests of the profession.
 Plus, they’ll prepare you to tackle any issue or client that comes your way.
 Participate and there will be no doubt in employers’ minds that you’re the best candidate for the job.